moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Complementary information

-In our example, an interface contain methods and a class contain methods too.
+In our example, an interface contains methods and a class contains methods, too.
-However, it is not possible to have to main container for an entity (see [Define relations](#define-relations)).
+However, it is not possible to have *two* main containers for an entity (see [Define relations](#define-relations)).
-In this case, we can either declare the relation "interface <>-* method" without primary container or define two Traits in the first meta-model.
+In this case, we can either declare the relation "interface <>-* method" without a primary container, or define two Traits in the first meta-model.
 One would be `#TMethod` and the other `#TWithMethods`.